Table of Contents

 A married man in Arizona is the presumed father of a child born during the marriage.
 However, another person may bring a paternity action, and the court can order blood testing to make the determination.
 Can it reject blood testing by applying the “good cause” requirement in Rule 35(a) of the Arizona Rules of Civil Procedure?
 In Antonsen v.
 Superior Court, 918 P.2d 203 (1996) the Arizona Court of Appeals considered the issue.

 The Antonsen’s were married on January 9, 1990.
-Wife had a child, “B,” in July of the same year.
-Four years later, Husband filed for divorce naming B as a child of the marriage.
+The wife had a child, “B,” in July of the same year.
+Four years later, the Husband filed for divorce naming B as a child of the marriage.
 He requested custody of B and a subsequent child born to the couple.

 In February 1995, Mr. Witt filed a paternity complaint charging that he was B’s natural father.
 The state child support division asked for paternity testing in the dissolution case.
 The Commissioner, Patricia Shaler-Reed, granted this motion pending post-hearing briefing.

 In May 1995, Judge Pro Tem Toby Maureen Gerst consolidated the dissolution and the paternity action.
 She ordered blood testing according to Commissioner Shaler-Reed’s order.
 She also awarded temporary custody of the child to the wife.
-Noting child abuse allegations against Husband, she granted him supervised visitation.
+Noting child abuse allegations against the Husband, she granted him supervised visitation.

 Blood sample results were submitted to the trial court.
 Judge Joseph Howe denied a motion to exclude the blood testing results.
 However, when he learned about the confusion that occurred about the order, he said he would investigate.
 He stated that if the order for paternity testing were a mistake, he would seal the results.

 In the meantime, in August of 1995, Wife filed a motion for paternity testing according to A.R.S. section 12-847(C).
-She alleged that Husband was not the child’s father and that he knew it when they married.
+She alleged that the Husband was not the child’s father and that he knew it when they married.
 She argued that blood testing was required under A.R.S. section 12-847(C), and that “good cause” existed to order such testing.